Death and culture: Euthanasia

 Euthanasia is the practice of terminating the life of a person or animal in a painless or minimally painful way in order to prevent suffering or other undesired conditions in life.
 This may be voluntary or involuntary, and carried out with or without a physician.
 In a medical environment, it is normally carried out by oral, intravenous or intramuscular drug administration.

 Laws around the world vary greatly with regard to euthanasia and are subject to change as people's values shift and better palliative care or treatments become available.
 It is legal in some nations, while in others it may be criminalized.
 Due to the gravity of the issue, strict restrictions and proceedings are enforced regardless of legal status.
 Euthanasia is a controversial issue because of conflicting moral feelings both within a person's own beliefs and between different cultures, ethnicities, religions and other groups.
 The subject is explored by the mass media, authors, film makers and philosophers, and is the source of ongoing debate and emotion.

-Customs
+The Western cultural perspective on euthanasia is anchored in the principles of individual autonomy, liberty, and dignity.
+This value of empowerment to the individual is deeply embedded into the Western culture and reflects a cultural disposition that values self-determination.
+From an anthropological standpoint, this perspective emerges from a historical narrative that elevates human rationality as a guide for ethical decision making.
+The endorsement of individualism and human reason during the Enlightenment era left a profound impact on Western culture with its advocation of these values, influencing how personal agency is perceived in matters of life and death (Zafirovski, 2011).

+In Western societies, discussions concerning euthanasia often centre around the relief of patients from unendurable pain and suffering.
+Advocates of euthanasia emphasize an individual’s ability to exert control over the timing and circumstances of their passing, aligning with the concept of a dignified death.
+However, a deeper analysis reveals that this Western cultural perspective may not fully encompass the intricate interplay of family dynamics, social pressures, and communal values that influence an individual’s end of life decision making (Mwaria, 1997).
+Family relationships, deeply ingrained in cultural norms of care and support, can introduce complexities into the decision-making process surrounding euthanasia.
+Additionally, the influence of cultural expectations and societal norms can create tensions between the pursuit of personal autonomy and the recognition of broader social responsibilities.